 Lead Economist, Communications

-Jeff Johnston is a lead communications economist in CoBank’s Knowledge Exchange research division, where he focuses on the communications industry.
-His work revolves around identifying emerging technologies, business models, risks and opportunities within the industry, and providing strategic analyses to both internal and external stakeholders.
+Jeff Johnston is lead communications economist in CoBank’s Knowledge Exchange research division.
+He focuses on identifying emerging technologies, business models, risks and opportunities within the telecommunications industry, and providing strategic analyses to both internal and external stakeholders.

 Prior to joining CoBank in 2018, Mr. Johnston was an equity analyst covering the tech, media and telecom sectors.
-Jeff has also held various senior management positions in the telecommunications industry.
-He earned his Bachelor of Science degree from York University and he is also CFA charterholder.
+He has also held various senior management positions in the telecommunications industry.
+Mr. Johnston earned his bachelor’s degree in business administration, accounting and finance from York University and he is also a CFA (Chartered Financial Analyst®) charterholder.

 Listen to the All Day Digital podcast